slash1028/slash1028.github.io/Methodology.md

 ## N-gram Frequency Analysis

 We must select as many common phrases as possible from the TI corpus to diversify the use cases of the curated TD corpus.
 In a TI corpus, different speakers often utter different sentences.
 However, in a TD system, the text of a test utterance must match the registered text of the target speaker.
 Therefore, it is crucial to have enough phrases spoken by the same and different speakers to form various test trials in a TD corpus.
 To this end, every phrase must be spoken by a speaker at least twice.
-We searched for the commonly used phrases, sorting the top 500 phrases for each N-word phrase, where $N=1,2,...,9$.\footnote{An N-word phrase contains a set of $N$ words.}
+We searched for the commonly used phrases, sorting the top 500 phrases for each N-word phrase, where $N=1,2,...,9$.

 ##  Trimming